Marcel Ritzmaier: Barnsley

 Ritzmaier followed his coach Gerhard Struber to join Barnsley on 6 January 2020, signing a two–year contract.

 Ritzmaier made his Barnsley debut, playing the whole game, in a 2–1 win against Huddersfield Town on 11 January 2020.
 However, he suffered an injury that saw him miss four matches.
 On 22 February 2020, Ritzmaier returned to the starting line–up, coming on as a late substitute, in a 1–0 win against Middlesbrough.
 Since joining the club, Ritzmaier became a first-team regular, and by the time the season was suspended because of the COVID-19 pandemic, he had made seven league appearances.
 He remained an integral part of the team once the season resumed behind closed doors, and guided Barnsley to securing Championship football for a second successive season.
 It was helped by Wigan Athletic falling into administration and getting 12 points deduction.
 Wigan appealed the 12 points deduction and lost, meaning Barnsley would stay in the EFL Championship for the 2020–21 season.
 By the end of the 2019–20 season, Ritzmaier had made sixteen appearances in all competitions.

 On 5 October 2020, Ritzmaier joined Rapid Wien on loan for the 2020–21 season.

 SV Sandhausen

 Ritzmaier moved to 2.
 Bundesliga club SV Sandhausen in August 2021.

+SKN St. Pölten

+On 5 July 2023, Ritzmaier returned to Austria and signed a two-year contract, with an optional third year, with SKN St. Pölten.